raspersc2/queens-sc2/README.md

       "defend_against_air": bool,
       "defend_against_ground": bool,
-      "distance_between_existing_tumors": int, # how far an existing tumor can spread to "min_distance_between_existing_tumors": int, # min distance a tumor is allowed to spread to "should_tumors_block_expansions": bool,
+      "distance_between_existing_tumors": int, # how far an existing tumor can spread to "distance_between_queen_tumors": int, # when deciding to lay a tumor, queen should leave this much distance between existing tumors
+      "min_distance_between_existing_tumors": int, # min distance a tumor is allowed to spread to "should_tumors_block_expansions": bool,
       "creep_targets": List[Point2], # library will cycle through these locations